alessandroredrouge/Solar-Leads/Detailed Documentation.md

     - Detailed conversations
     - Appointments set
     - Undefined
 - Reason of 'no' (if any): if the prospects says no, it can be useful to understand why.
-Below are some of the main reasons collected so far, that would be useful to keep track of to eventually adapt the offer:
+Below are some of the main reasons collected:
     - Already got solar panels on rooftop
     - Does not make economical sense
     - Electricity bill is already low